qpfiffer/mzbh/README.md

 * `waifu.xyz` - The main webserver/application and scraper.
 This is the meat of
   everything.
-* `dbctl` - Handy cli program to manage and inspect and manage the DB state.
+* `dbctl` - Handy cli program to manage and inspect the DB state.
 * `greshunkel_test` - Tests for the GRESHUNKEL templating language.
 * `unit_test` - Random unit tests.
 Not really organized, mostly to prevent regressions.